Estate Planning in Missouri: How It Works for New Parents Without a Will

 Ready to get started?
 We’ve even put together a helpful checklist for new parents.
 Contact our Kirksville office today to schedule a consultation and secure your family’s future.

-For more information on Missouri’s intestacy laws, you can review the Missouri Revised Statutes on Descent and Distribution.
-Additionally, the Missouri Courts website provides general information about the probate process.
+For authoritative information on Missouri intestacy law, review RSMo § 474.010 — Descent and Distribution.
+The Missouri Courts website also provides general information on probate and guardianship proceedings.